checkly/docs.checklyhq.com/site/content/learn/playwright/best-practices/challenging-flows.md

     parent: "Best practices"
 ---

 While automation tools are fundamental to modern software development, they also have the innate potential to be used for malicious purposes.
-This applies to Playwright and Puppeteer, too.

 <!-- more -->